melli79/mathGames/Readme.md

 Hint:  Obviously, you need at least $r:=\lceil (N-1)/(k-1)\rceil$ rounds in order to reach that.
 But can you actually find a partition with $r$-fold repetition of the $N$ players in $rN/k$ groups such that always $\lceil N/k\rceil$ groups can play simultaneously and nobody has to play more than $r$ games?

+### Kirkman's Schoolgirl Problem

+Given 15 school girls, they walk out every day for 7 days, always 3 in a row.
+Can you arrange the 7 days such that no 2 girls walk in the same row for more than a day?

+In other words you are searching for a maximal coloring of the $K_{15}$ by $K_3$s such that no 2 $K_3$s have a common edge.

 ## 13. String Matching Algorithms